Thesys-lab/pacemaker-hdfs/README.md

 ## DFS-perf configuration
 Once the HDFS cluster has been setup, please refer to the [README](../dfs-perf/README.md) in the dfs-perf folder to run the workload and generate the evaluation numbers.

+## Reference
+This HDFS port is a part of the experiments conducted in [PACEMAKER: Avoiding HeART attacks in storage clusters with disk-adaptive redundancy](https://www.usenix.org/conference/osdi20/presentation/kadekodi) published at USENIX OSDI 2020.

+## Contact
+Saurabh Kadekodi: saukad@cs.cmu.edu